leowilkin/wise-tools/README.md

 1. **Open a transaction detail page:** Go to a transaction via [All transactions](https://wise.com/all-transactions)
 2. **Click the `Search on HCB` button:** You will see a new button which allows you to search by exact charged amount on the HCB ledger.

+### Airtable Button

+1. **Enable the feature:** Toggle on the "Airtable Button" in the extension popup
+2. **Configure the URL:** Enter your Airtable base or view URL in the configuration section
+3. **Access Airtable:** The button will appear in the sidebar navigation for quick access to your configured Airtable

 ## Contributing